EricLeclercq/Info4B/README.md

 # Teaching
-Resources for computer sciences courses (operating systems, middleware, etc.)
+Resources for operating system courses.
+Program examples in Java, C and Scala.